nmaqws147/Find-Me-Issues/README.md

 3) Browse Project Details: Access detailed information about each project, including a brief description and recent issues, as well as a link to the project itself.

-4) Sorting: Sort by number of stars and number of forks to find the optimal open-source project.
+4) Sorting: Sort by number of stars, number of forks, and last updated commits to find the optimal open-source project.

 5) Theming: Switch between light and dark themses for a better user experience.